miso-lims/miso-lims/docs/_posts/2019-05-01-compose-installation-guide.md

     lost.

     ``` bash
-    # compose.yml is the location of your development compose file
+    # compose.yml is the location of your compose file
     docker-compose -f compose.yml down
     docker volume prune
     ```